 No refunds will be made for single courses dropped after the add/drop period is closed for the semester.
 Each student is charged in full for all courses listed on their registration at the close of registration each semester.
 See the Academic Calendar for dates for the close of registration.

-The student’s official transcript remains the property of NCU and will not be issued until all amounts owed the University, including accounts receivable, notes, loans, and other amounts, are paid in full.
+The student’s official transcript remains the property of Bushnell University and will not be issued until all amounts owed the University, including accounts receivable, notes, loans, and other amounts, are paid in full.

 The University Cashier is responsible receiving and safeguarding all payments and deposits made to the University.
 This includes payments for registration fees, housing, parking permits and citations, transcripts, donations, rental fees, and other miscellaneous payments.

-The Cashiers Office is located in the Goodrich Administration Building, Room 101.
+The Cashiers Office is located in the Goodrich Hall, Room 101.
 Cashier hours are 8:30am to 5:00pm, Monday through Friday.